ymdatta/ASE_Spring24_Project/CONTRIBUTE.md

 ## Few globals

 _N-1_ globals is better than _N_.
+I just try to have one: the global config settings `the`.

+## Function Args
+In function args:

+- two spaces denotes "start of optionals"
+- four spaces denotes "start of locals"

 ## Lots of small apps

-Common tricks are stored in some file `lib.lua`, that everyone loads.

 Each `src/app.lua` file:

 - Has doco in ``../docs/app.html`;
 - Can read from a `-f` file or from standard input;
 - Has help text at the top, from which `the` globals are extracted;
-- Has tests/examples in the file `appeg.lua`:
+- Has tests/examples at the end:
   - From the command line, we can run one specific test or all;
   - Before running a test, we reset the random number seed;
   - After running a test, we reset all the settings to their defaults;